chikuang/SLSEdesign/README.md

 ## TODO

+- [x] Fix the typo for A-optimality
+- [x] Version update for the develop version
 - [ ] Python and Julia version of the package, which are expected to be faster than in R
 - [ ] Merge the functions that compute the directional derivatives.